awsdocs/aws-elemental-mediatailor-user-guide/doc_source/querying-the-ads-logs.md

-# Querying the ADS Logs<a name="querying-the-ads-logs"></a>
+# Querying the ADS logs<a name="querying-the-ads-logs"></a>

 CloudWatch Logs Insights provides a rich set of options for querying your logs\.
-For detailed information about querying syntax, see [CloudWatch Logs Insights Query Syntax](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/CWL_QuerySyntax.html)\.
+For detailed information about querying syntax, see [CloudWatch Logs insights query syntax](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/CWL_QuerySyntax.html)\.
 This section provides examples of common queries to get you started with your ADS logs queries\.
 All queries run against the logs for the current time range setting\.

 The following query retrieves all information from the ADS logs\.